2018-19 college basketball rankings: Why Villanova has fallen out of the top 5 of the Top 25 (and one)

 - 2017-18 record: 26-11

-- Notable players definitely gone: Jevon Carter, Daxter Miles, D'Angelo Hunter
+- Notable players definitely gone: Jevon Carter, Daxter Miles, Teddy Allen, Maciej Bender, D'Angelo Hunter

 - Other expected departures: None

-- Notable players expected to return: Sagaba Konate, Esa Ahmad, Lamont West, James Bolden, Teddy Allen, Wesley Harris, Chase Harler, Maciej Bender, Logan Routt
+- Notable players expected to return: Sagaba Konate, Esa Ahmad, Lamont West, James Bolden, Wesley Harris, Chase Harler, Logan Routt

-- Expected additions: Jordan McCabe, Derek Culver, Trey Doomes, Andrew Gordon, Brandon Knapper
+- Expected additions: Jordan McCabe, Derek Culver, Emmitt Matthews, Trey Doomes, Andrew Gordon, Brandon Knapper

 - Why the Mountaineers are ranked here: The Mountaineers are losing a lot from that 26-win team — most notably Jevon Carter.
 But West Virginia has never finished outside of the top 25 since Bob Huggins committed to "Press Virginia" before the 2014-15 season.
 So there's no reason to think they'll slip too much even with key players gone.